numba/numba/docs/source/developer/architecture.rst

     value comes from a call to the same random number function but with the size parameter dropped and therefore returning a scalar.
 For arrayexpr operators, the arrayexpr tree is converted to Numba IR and the value at the root of that expression tree is used to write into the output array.
+The translation from Numpy functions and arrayexpr operators to `parfor` can be disabled by setting ``parallel={'numpy': False}``.

     For reductions, the loop nest list is similarly created using the array analysis information for the array being reduced.
 In the init block, the